Sky broadband review: is it any good?

-Sky don't impose any form of restriction on downloads on their unlimited deals: no fair use policy, no traffic management and definitely no download cap.
+Sky don't impose any form of restriction on downloads on their unlimited deals: no fair use policy, no traffic management and definitely no download caps.

-They were the first ISP to bring in this "truly unlimited" policy, though BT began offering a similarly unrestricted service in February 2013; TalkTalk's service is similarly unrestricted.
+They were the first broadband provider to bring in this "truly unlimited" policy, though BT began offering a similarly unrestricted service in February 2013; TalkTalk's service is similarly unrestricted.

 Read our network management article for more on how this actually affects broadband; most Sky unlimited users just seem to enjoy the peace of mind.

 As we said above, Sky Broadband 12GB is an improvement on the old 2GB cap that came with Lite, but it's still only suitable for households that don't do a huge amount of browsing, and certainly not the right choice for anyone who likes streaming audio or video.

 Watching the odd bit of iPlayer should be okay, but more regular streamers - including those who use any of Sky's on demand TV services - could well find themselves going over that limit.

 Anyone who wants more guidance about whether they're likely to go over Sky's data limits - from 12GB to the 25GB allowance that comes with their entry level fibre - should read our guide.